theompek/Autonomous_Vehicle/README.md

 of trade and consequently in the development of societies as are known.
 Autonomous driving will dramatically increase citizens’ safety in the coming years, reduce transportation time and traffic congestion.\
-The technology of autonomous driving is quite complex and its development is a challenge for the scientific community.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The technology of autonomous driving is quite complex and its development is a challenge for the scientific community.
 The operation of autonomous vehicles requires a very good understanding of their environment, immediate response to changes in it and therefore, a reliable assessment of their position in space.
 The vehicle must have the